fommil/fpmortals/manuscript/complete.md

 ### Early Exit

-Let's say we have some condition that should exit early with a successful value.
+Say we have some condition that should exit early with a successful value.

 If we want to exit early with an error, it is standard practice in OOP to throw an exception